How an Islamist party is gaining ground in Bangladesh, worrying moderates

 Follow topic:

-DHAKA, Jan 21 - Long vilified for opposing independence and barred from electoral politics for over a decade, Bangladesh's biggest Islamist party is reinventing itself and attracting new support ahead of parliamentary polls next month, unsettling moderates and minority communities.
+DHAKA – Long vilified for opposing independence and barred from electoral politics for over a decade, Bangladesh’s biggest Islamist party is reinventing itself and attracting new support ahead of parliamentary polls in February, unsettling moderates and minority communities.

+Jamaat-e-Islami began its overhaul soon after a youth-led uprising in the Muslim-majority nation of 175 million people toppled prime minister Sheikh Hasina

-A December opinion poll by the U.S.-based International Republican Institute ranked Jamaat as the most "liked" party and projected a tight race with the Bangladesh Nationalist Party for the top spot in the February 12 election.
+A December opinion poll by the US-based International Republican Institute ranked Jamaat as the most “liked” party and projected a tight race with the Bangladesh Nationalist Party for the top spot in the election on Feb 12.

 “We started welfare politics, not reactionary politics,” Jamaat chief Shafiqur Rahman told Reuters, citing its medical camp initiatives, flood relief and aid for families of those killed in the uprising.
 The UN says as many as 1,400 people lost their lives in the protests.

-"The constructive politics, which Jamaat and its associates ... are doing now, people will put their trust and belief in Jamaat-e-Islami," Rahman said.
+“The constructive politics, which Jamaat and its associates... are doing now, people will put their trust and belief in Jamaat-e-Islami,” Mr Rahman said.

+The party has its origins in the pan-Islamist Jamaat-e-Islami movement, which emerged in India in the early 1940s and called for a society governed by Islamic principles.

-The electoral ban was lifted last year and Jamaat's student wing swept the Dhaka University polls, beating the Gen-Z National Citizen Party formed by leaders of the anti-Hasina movement.
+The electoral ban was lifted in 2025 and Jamaat’s student wing swept the Dhaka University polls, beating the Gen Z National Citizen Party formed by leaders of the anti-Hasina movement.

-"We want something new and the new option is Jamaat," said Mohammad Jalal, 40, who sells coconut water from a mobile van in a crowded Dhaka market.
-"They have a clean image and work for the country."
+“We want something new and the new option is Jamaat,” said 40-year-old Mohammad Jalal who sells coconut water from a mobile van in a crowded Dhaka market.
+“They have a clean image and work for the country.”

 For the first time, Jamaat has nominated a Hindu candidate, and spoken out against recent attacks on minorities.
 On its website, the party says it wants Bangladesh to be a democracy guided by Islamic principles.

-Shireen Huq of women's activist organisation Naripokkho said the promises were “an electoral ploy.”
+Ms Shireen Huq of women’s activist organisation Naripokkho said the promises were “an electoral ploy”.

 “No matter what they say now, they will return to their dogma, which includes restrictions on women in every sphere,” she said.